-The 16 credit points studied within the Bachelor of Information Systems must include the 14 credit points of core units* and 2 credit points of general electives from the Bachelor of Information Systems and 2 zero credit point academic induction units.
+The 16 credit points from the Bachelor of Information Systems include 14 credit points of core units (excluding MIS231, MIS399 and MWL312), 2 credit points of general electives from the Bachelor of Information Systems and 2 zero credit point academic induction units.

-Applicants should have successfully completed VCE or equivalent, including a study score of at least 25 in English (ESL) or 20 in any other English
+Applicants should have successfully completed VCE or equivalent, including a study score of at least 25 in English (EAL) or 20 in any other English